MicrosoftDocs/azure-devops-docs/docs/organizations/security/restrict-access.md

 ## Delegate tasks to specific roles

-As an administrator or account owner, delegating administrative tasks to team members who oversee specific areas is a strategic approach.
+As an administrator or organization owner, delegating administrative tasks to team members who oversee specific areas is a strategic approach.
 The primary built-in roles equipped with predefined permissions and role assignments include:

 - **Readers:** Have read-only access to the project.
 - **Contributors:** Can contribute to the project by adding or modifying content.